-Patrick Schwerdtfeger is available to speak in Nashville as a leading authority on online marketing and global business trends.
+Patrick Schwerdtfeger is available to speak in Nashville as a leading authority on technology (including ‘big data’ and predictive intelligence), online marketing (including social media) and global business trends (including demographics and the Millennial Generation).
 He’s the author of the award-winning book Marketing Shortcuts for the Self-Employed (2011, Wiley) and a regular speaker for Bloomberg TV.
-If you are planning a business conference at the Nashville Convention Center on Commerce Street, the Best Western Downtown Convention Center, the Gaylord Opryland Hotel & Convention Center or some other convention space in Nashville, Tennessee, Patrick will deliver the buzz and energy you’re looking for.
+If you are planning a business conference at the Nashville Convention Center on Commerce Street, the Best Western Downtown Convention Center on Union Street, the Gaylord Opryland Hotel & Convention Center or some other convention space in Nashville, Tennessee, Patrick will deliver the buzz and energy you’re looking for.
 As a motivational speaker, his #1 objective is to leave attendees excited, inspired and energized to take action and see tangible results.

 If you’re arranging business meetings or conferences in Nashville, Tennessee, check out these brief general facts before you delve any deeper: Nashville, also known as “Music City,” is Tennessee’s capital and home to Tennessee’s State Supreme Court.
 One of the most popular venues for conventions and meetings, Nashville is also the well-known center for the nation’s country music and Christian rock and pop music industries.
 Many famous venues still play an important part in this musical focus of Nashville, most notably the Grand Ole Opry House.
 Here is Patrick’s economic forecast for America.